employees can't see the forest through the jargon

 1.

-We examine your cultural aptitude/
+We identify your cultural differentiators/

 What it is